Vaginal sex

 Not only is foreplay a lot of fun, but it’s also an important part of making you both aroused.
 Unless the vagina is fully aroused and wet, vaginal sex can be both difficult to achieve and a pretty uncomfortable sensation.
 Think: friction!
 So before you go diving straight in, take some time to explore what feels good together.
 You don’t need to rush straight to penetrative sex.

 For a lot of people with a vagina, arousal has no direct link to how wet they feel.
 They might feel super turned on, but their body won’t necessarily show it.
 Regardless of whether you’re wet or not, lube is your friend.
 There’s a huge range of lubricants to choose from, and there’s no shame in using them.
-They make sex more pleasurable, so give them a shot.
+They make sex more pleasurable, so give them a shot and take some time to work out what you like sexually and what turns you on.

-In the reverse way, being wet doesn’t necessarily mean that person is aroused and wanting sex.
+On the flip side of this, being wet doesn’t necessarily mean that a person is aroused and wanting sex.
 Physical signs of arousal, like being wet or having an erection, don’t replace consent.
 Make sure to check in and look out for those positive signs of body language instead, like smiling, being responsive and pulling you to them, touching/kissing you back or moving closer to you.
+If you’re ever unsure, just ask your partner how they’re feeling.
+It’s all about communication!

 How do I have vaginal sex?

-Once you’re both aroused, it’s a good idea to put a condom on the penis to prevent unwanted pregnancy and protect you both against STIs.
-Do this before the penis goes anywhere near the vagina, as pre-cum, or pre-ejaculate contains sperm, so there’s a small chance you could get an STI or become pregnant from pre-cum.
+If you’re having vaginal sex, it’s a good idea to put a condom on the penis to prevent unwanted pregnancy and protect you both against STIs.
+Do this before the penis goes anywhere near the vagina.
+Because pre-cum (or ‘pre-ejaculate’) contains sperm, there’s a small chance you could get an STI or become pregnant from pre-cum.

 If you want to use lube, put some near the entrance of the vagina.
-Make sure the lube is water-based if you’re using condoms, as oil-based lubes break down the latex in condoms and this will cause holes/ripping.
-Then when you’re ready, gently open (or ‘spread’) the labia and insert the head of the penis into the vagina.
+If you’re using condoms, make sure the lube is water-based, as oil-based lubes break down the latex in condoms and this will cause the condom to tear.
+Then, when you’re ready, gently open (or ‘spread’) the labia and guide the head of the penis into the vagina.
 Take it slowly at first, there’s nothing worse than pushing too hard too fast.
 Then move at a pace that’s comfortable for both of you.
 And remember to communicate!
 If it’s painful or uncomfortable, tell your partner, and slow things down.

 Switch it up